Mar

 There are boxes and boxes of shells from different habitats in this Blue Ribbon Florida/Caribbean Treasure exhibit by Carol and Earl Petrikin.
 So interesting!

-We are so proud of Captain Brian for his second place ribbon in the category Unusual Variants (Freaks!) but I have to show you the Blue Ribbon winner by Gary and Barbara Murza in that same category.
+Albino shells are in the category of Unusual Variants (Freaks!).
+This is an ALBINO FIGHTING CONCH Blue Ribbon winner by Gary and Barbara Murza in that category.

 I opened yesterday’s post with the photograph of Ann Joffe’s Blue Ribbon exhibit of 75 Wonderful Years.